olivomarco/wp-container-apps/wordpress-setup.md

                MICROSOFT_AZURE_USE_FOR_DEFAULT_UPLOAD=1
 ```

-which will bring up our Wordpress container and pass all the necessary environment variables and settings that Wordpress expects (most of them are read via the [custom wp-config.php file](/public/wp-config.php))
+which will bring up our Wordpress container and pass all the necessary environment variables and settings that Wordpress expects (which in turn are read by Wordpress via the [custom wp-config.php file](/public/wp-config.php))

-After this command runs, you should have this situation inside your resource group on Azure:
+After this command ends, you should have this situation inside your resource group on Azure:

 ![Deployed resouces on Azure for Wordpress](/assets/deployed_resources.png)